 heavy rain is the major contributor to flooding.
 However, U.S. Lake Ontario residents do not accept the scientific data.
 Instead, they claim flooding is the result of Plan 2014.
 Scientists project a $20 million loss under this plan, compared with $18 million under the previous Plan 1958DD.
 Therefore, if Plan 1958DD was still in effect, it would only reduce shoreline damages by 5%.

-The primary reason for implementing Plan 2014 was to restore the lakeshore habitat.
+The primary reason for implementing Plan 2014 was to restore the lake shore habitat.
 The wetlands developed over centuries, through constant shifts in the lake’s water levels.
 However, in the late 1950s, U.S. and Canadian public power utilities built a large hydroelectric dam (the Moses-Saunders Dam) between Lake Ontario’s eastern outlet and the St. Lawrence River to minimize fluctuations in water level.
-The result in Lake Ontario is that cattails have taken over vital coastal wetlands, leaving important species such as muskrat and northern pike without critical habitat.
+The result is that Lake Ontario cattails have taken over vital coastal wetlands, leaving important species such as muskrat and northern pike without critical habitat.

 Even though property losses have dropped since the introduction of the dam, the IJC has to balance the need for environmental conservation with the needs of lake and river shore landowners.
 Unfortunately, landowners in each environmental area feel their property should be fully protected—an impossible task.
 When I discussed this with people I know, one said the shipping interests are the ones the governments are trying to protect, another said, you can’t believe what the government tells you.
 Although it is generally true that laws and regulations typically favor the moneyed interests, in this case the primary concern for governments is to balance the environment, commercial, and landowners’ needs based on what the current environmental science tells us about the shores of the Great Lakes.
 Ignoring this risks our grandchildren’s generation.